 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
 Repeated ADP titration re-establishes State 3 at 'high ADP'.
 Starting at oxygen concentrations near air-saturation (ca. 200 $\mu$ M O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 $\mu$ M) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
 In contrast, kinetically saturating ADP concentrations usually are an order of magnitude higher than 'high ADP', e.g. 2.5 mM in isolated mitochondria.

-State 4 is reached only if the mitochondrial preparation is intact and well-coupled.
+The abbreviation State 3u is frequently used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS capacity (well-coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).
+State 4 is a LEAK state which is obtained only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP leads to a decline in oxygen consumption in the transition from State 3 to State 4.
 Under these conditions, a maximum protonmotive force and high ATP/ADP ratio are maintained, and the "P/O2 ratio can be calculated.
-State 4 respiration reflects intrinsic proton leak and contaminating ATP hydrolysis activity.
-Oxygen consumption in State 4 is an overestimation of LEAK respiration if the intrinsic ATP hydrolysis activity recycles some ATP to ADP, $J{xP}$ , which stimulates respiration coupled to phosphorylation, $J{xP}>0$ .
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{xP}=0$ (State 4o).
-Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient oxygen is available.
+State 4 respiration, $L_T$ (Table 1), reflects intrinsic proton leak and intrinsic ATP hydrolysis activity.
+Oxygen consumption in State 4 is an overestimation of LEAK respiration if the intrinsic ATP hydrolysis activity recycles some ATP to ADP, $J{eP}$ , which stimulates respiration coupled to phosphorylation, $J{sP}$ >0.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{sP}$ =0 (State 40).
+Alternatively, sequential ADP titrations reestablish State 3, followed by State 3 to State 4 transitions while sufficient oxygen is available.
 However, anoxia may be reached before exhaustion of ADP (State 5).